CyCoreSystems/netdiscover/README.md

 # Netdiscover
 [![](https://godoc.org/github.com/CyCoreSystems/netdiscover/discover?status.svg)](http://godoc.org/github.com/CyCoreSystems/netdiscover/discover)

-Netdiscover is a Golang-based tool and library by which network information can be discovered on various cloud platforms and bare metal installations.
+Netdiscover is a CLI tool and Golang library by which network information may be discovered on various cloud platforms and bare metal installations.
 The typical use case is, when running inside Kubernetes or a container, to discover the public IP and/or hostname of the node on which the container is running.